-1. An Online Portal for registering, tracking and monitoring all placements with secure log in access available to STA hosts, guests (and their carer/parents) and support workers as required.
+1. An Online Portal for registering, tracking and monitoring all placements with secure log in access available to STA hosts.
 The portal shows ‘real time’ data, personalised notes for each participant (guest), invoices and payment history, and detailed reports for each stakeholder.

 2. Appropriate Compulsory Insurance Cover including:

 |Host liability insurance for guest personal injury and property damage||$20 million|

 |Contents insurance covering personal effects for guests while in the host’s home||$10,000|

 3. Sophisticated Application and Placement Process to make the best guest/host match possible and lay the foundations for a successful stay.

 4. On Call Representatives for Operating Regions to ensure there is support to assist with any requirements and/or issues as appropriate.